This page discusses all inputs for calculating option prices with binomial models.

 This refers to the condition of exercise, not to the geographic area where the options are traded.
 European options can be exercised only at expiration, while American options can be exercised at any time before or at expiration.
 Unlike Black-Scholes, which can't model early exercise and therefore can be inaccurate for some American options, binomial models can be accurately used for all European and American options.

-The exercise price of the option is the price for which you would buy the underlying security when exercising a call, or for which you would sell the underlying security when exercising a put.
+The exercise price, or strike price of the option is the price for which you would buy the underlying security when exercising a call, or for which you would sell the underlying security when exercising a put.

 Longer time to expiration generally makes options more valuable (though not always for some European options).
 In binomial models, the period from valuation to expiration is divided into a certain number of steps of equal length.
 Binomial trees then model how underlying price and option price change from one step to another.